Heterogeneous Explore-Exploit Strategies on Multi-Star Networks: Introduction

 The setup in our earlier paper \cite{madhushani2019heterogeneous} is closest to that in the present paper: agents observe reward values and actions of their neighbors defined by a network graph that changes in time according to probabilistic edge weights.
 An underlying fixed network graph is given, and each agent $k$ observes its neighbors with probability $p_k$.
 The communication structure is independent of the decision-making process.

-A communication strategy where agents observe rewards and choices of their neighbors in a leader-follower setting is considered in \cite{landgren2018social}.
-In \cite{wang2020optimal} only the leader explores and estimates the mean reward of options, while other agents choose the option with highest estimated mean per the leader.
+The papers \cite{landgren2016distributedCDC,landgren2020distributed,martinez2019decentralized,szorenyi2013gossip,madhushani2020dynamic,madhushani2020distributed,chakraborty2017coordinated,madhushani2019heterogeneous} consider homogeneous protocols, whereas the papers \cite{landgren2018social,wang2020optimal,kolla2018collaborative} consider protocols where some agents (followers) copy actions of others (leaders).
+In \cite{landgren2018social}, followers observe rewards and choices of their neighbors.
+In \cite{wang2020optimal} one leader explores and estimates the mean reward of options, while all other agents choose the option with highest estimated mean per the leader.
+The paper \cite{kolla2018collaborative} proposes the FYL algorithm, which uses a deterministic communication protocol and exploits degree heterogeneity of the communication network graph.
+FYL outperforms our algorithm when $p_k = p=1$; however, our algorithm provides a method to exploit agent heterogeneity when agents share information with probability $0<p<1$.

-All of the referenced papers consider homogeneous explore-exploit strategies for the group of agents, except for \cite{landgren2018social,wang2020optimal} that consider leaders and followers.
-However, when communication among agents is defined by an irregular network graph, e.g., some agents serve as information hubs, group performance can be improved by using heterogeneous explore-exploit strategies.
+When communication among agents is defined by an irregular network graph, e.g., some agents serve as information hubs, group performance can be improved by using heterogeneous explore-exploit strategies.
 To understand this, consider an environment with unconstrained resources.
 Then, agents can only influence the decisions of one another through the information they share, and the structure of interactions that defines neighbors, i.e., who is sharing information with whom, strongly affects the quality and quantity of information received by each individual.